 Departmental communities can share an academic rigour, or aim to help the University succeed through individual successes.
-But sharing a goal is a completely different experience.
+But sharing a goal is a different experience.
 We are constantly pushing each other to learn more about our topics and how they might affect the world.
-We learn to look outward rather than just down at our small piece of research.
+And we learn to look outward as well as down at our research.
 We are trained to look at big problems and start to understand their complexity, and ask, “How can we help fix them?”.
-Being surrounded by people passionate about the same thing as you is an incredible driving force.
-It emboldens us to get involved wherever possible, and to start looking at things we might never have looked at before because we lacked the companions to do it with.
-Our community is also made of people from many disciplines, so we begin to understand how our research can link with the work of others, and we begin to understand things from foreign points of view.
+Not only that, our training programme is a bespoke one, created by a dedicated Centre Manager just for the Grantham Scholars.

-Grantham Scholars are trained in communication with both the public and with each other, as each discipline has it’s own language.
+Grantham Scholars are trained in communication with both the public and with each other, as each discipline has its own language.
 In a sense we are learning several dialects, and it forces you to reconsider what you think is “basic knowledge”.
-To train us up in this, we are encouraged to take part in courses on academia’s role in media and policy, and we have plenty of opportunities, as well as financial freedom, to start talking to the public.
+To train us up in this, we are encouraged to take part in courses on academia’s role in media and policy.
+And we have a dedicated Communications Officer to support us in this.

 It feels exhilarating to be at the beginning of a programme that aims so high, and as a community we feel on the cusp of something brilliant.
-I look forward to welcoming the next cohort of PhD students into our community, learning their language and seeing their passions flourish.
+I look forward to welcoming the next cohort of Grantham Scholars into our community, learning their language and seeing their passions flourish.

 The main image shows the first cohort of Grantham Scholars.